Beagles are a special kind of dog. The only things that really matter to them are what they can smell and where their next meal is coming from.

 You have been warned!

-11. You are proud of your lawn and garden (and want it to stay that way)
+11. You are Proud of your Lawn (and want to keep it that way)

-Until they have grown out of burying and digging, you can pretty much forget about having that pristine flower bed.
+Until they have grown out of the burying and digging phase, you can pretty much forget about having that pristine flower bed.

 Beagles are known for their unique howling and having neighbors on edge as a result.